HOW TO MANAGE MY BANK / LENDER

 Finance terms are from three months to three years depending on the type of finance, but unlike CBILS the government will not pay the associated fees or interest for the first 12 months.
 There are no personal guarantees required for facilities under £250k

 The Chancellor announced an initial commitment of £250m to establish a new Future Fund to support the UK’s innovative businesses adversely affected by Covid-19.
 These businesses have typically been unable to access other government support programmes, such as CBILS, because they are either pre-revenue or pre-profit and typically rely on equity investment.
-Applications for the Future Fund commenced on 20 May and have now been extended to the end of November

 The Future Fund provides government convertible business loans ranging from £125k to £5m, subject to at least equal match funding from private investors (from UK or overseas).
 Companies applying must be unlisted and have raised a minimum of £250k from private backers within the last 5 years.
-The Future Fund is managed by the British Business Bank.
+The Future Fund is managed by the British Business Bank and is now closed for new applicants.